This post contains affiliate links, thank you SO much for supporting my site.

 All along the center of the table I laid out a Grogu Charcuterie board of sorts, all kinds of Baby-Yoda approved foods.
 We had: cupcakes (with Mando cupcake toppers, free printable at the end of this post), blue cookies (chocolate dipped oreos), gummy worms, gummy frogs, chocolate frogs and eggs.
 Luckily it is near Easter time so eggs were easy to come by.
 I wish I could have only used green and blue eggs, but I didn’t want to buy that much candy and sort through them, hah!
 If you’ve seen Mandalorian and Boba Fett you should remember most of these food items that Grogu eats.

 Here’s a close up of the cupcakes.
 The toppers I designed and then printed on Avery 2 1/2 inch round stickers.
 I then cut circles with my cricut that were a little smaller than 3 inch diameter.
 I stuck the stickers onto the cardstock circles with a toothpick in between to create the toppers.
+These cupcake toppers are part of my Mandalorian Party Bundle.

 At each place setting we had Yoda plates, Yoda soda, a Mandalorian mask and a chocolate frog.
 I also kind of sprinkled gummy frogs around the table a bit like confetti.
 The Yoda plates I made just by taping yoda ears that I cut with my cricut onto lime green dessert plates.